Cosmos Staking Guide 2025: Complete

 - Insurance: Protection against slashing and operational risks

-- Liquidity Solutions: Access to institutional liquid staking
+- Liquidity Solutions: Access to institutional liquid bonding

-- Tax Optimization: Professional tax planning and reporting
+- Tax optimisation: Professional tax planning and reporting

 Regulatory Considerations

-- Securities Classification: ATOM generally not considered security
+- Securities Classification: token generally not considered security

-- Staking Rewards: Taxed as income in most jurisdictions
+- Bonding Rewards: Taxed as income in most jurisdictions

 - Custody Requirements: Qualified custodian rules for institutions